missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 A golden rule in programming is that code will not do what you expect it to do but what you told it to do.
 Bridging that gap can sometimes be a quite difficult feat.
-In this lecture we will cover useful techniques for dealing with buggy and resource hungry code: debugging and profiling.
+In this lecture we are going to cover useful techniques for dealing with buggy and resource hungry code: debugging and profiling.

 # Debugging

 ## Printf debugging and Logging

 "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements" — Brian Kernighan, _Unix for Beginners_.

 The first approach to debug a problem is often adding print statements around where you have detected that something is wrong and keep iterating until you have extracted enough information to understand what is responsible for the issue.

 The next step is to do use logging in your program instead of ad hoc print statements.
 Logging is better than just regular print statements for several reasons:

-- You can log to files, sockets even remote servers instead of standard output
+- You can log to files, sockets even remote servers instead of standard output.
-- Logging supports severity levels (such as INFO, DEBUG, WARN, ERROR, &c) so you can filter your output accordingly
+- Logging supports severity levels (such as INFO, DEBUG, WARN, ERROR, &c) so you can filter your output accordingly.
-- For new issues, there's a fair chance that your logs will contain enough information to detect what is going wrong
+- For new issues, there's a fair chance that your logs will contain enough information to detect what is going wrong.

 One of my favorite tips for making logs more readable is to color code them.
 By now you probably have realized that your terminal uses colors to make things more readable.
 But how does it do it?
 Programs like `ls` or `grep` are using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) which are special sequences of characters to indicate your shell to change the color of the output.
-For example executing `echo -e "\e[38;2;255;0;0mThis is red\e[0m"` will print a red `This is red` message in your terminal.
+For example executing `echo -e "\e[38;2;255;0;0mThis is red\e[0m"` prints a red `This is red` message in your terminal.

 ## Third party logs

-As you start building larger software systems you will often run into dependencies that will run as separate programs.
+As you start building larger software systems you will most probably run into dependencies that will run as separate programs.
 Web servers, databases or message brokers are common examples of this kind of dependencies.
-When interacting with these systems you will often need to read their logs since client side error message might not suffice.
+When interacting with these systems you will often need to read their logs since client side error messages might not suffice.

 Luckily, most programs will write their own logs somewhere in your system.
-In UNIX systems, it commonplace for that programs write their logs under `/var/log`.
+In UNIX systems, it is commonplace for programs to write their logs under `/var/log`.
 For instance, the [NGINX](https://www.nginx.com/) webserver will place its logs under `/var/log/nginx`.
 More recently, systems have started using a **system log** ”, which is increasingly where all of your log messages go.
-Most (but not all) Linux systems will `systemd`, a system daemon that will control many things in your system such as which services are enabled and running.
+Most (but not all) Linux systems will use `systemd`, a system daemon that will control many things in your system such as which services are enabled and running.
-`systemd` will place the logs under `/var/log/journal` in a specialized format and you can use [`journalctl`](http://man7.org/linux/man-pages/man1/journalctl.1.html) to display the messages.
+`systemd` will place the logs under `/var/log/journal` in a specialized format and you can use the [`journalctl`](http://man7.org/linux/man-pages/man1/journalctl.1.html) command to display the messages.
-Similarly, on macOS there is still `/var/log/system.log` but increasingly tools will log into the system log that can be displayed with [`log show`](https://www.manpagez.com/man/1/log/) on macOS or BSD.
+Similarly, on macOS there is still `/var/log/system.log` but increasingly tools will log into the system log that can be displayed with [`log show`](https://www.manpagez.com/man/1/log/).
 On most UNIX systems you can also use the [`dmesg`](http://man7.org/linux/man-pages/man1/dmesg.1.html) command to access the kernel log.

 For logging under the system logs you can use the [`logger`](http://man7.org/linux/man-pages/man1/logger.1.html) tool.